 Fold the ribbon in half and clip to the bag back piece at the location of the zipper.

-Place the bag front piece onto of the bag back piece, wrong sides facing.
+Place the bag front piece onto of the bag back piece, the wrong sides facing.
 Using binding clips, secure in place.

 Stitch around the perimeter of the bag close to the edge.
 Make sure you lock your stitch at the beginning and end.